My English Language Journey

 • March 12, 2025

 I moved to the U.S. permanently when I was 10 years old.
-As a newcomer in America, it was distressing to see how others perceived me—as less intelligent or less capable just because I couldn’t speak English.
+As a newcomer in America, it was distressing to see how others perceived me: less intelligent and less capable because I couldn’t speak English all that well.
 I remember being laughed at because I couldn’t properly enunciate my words and because my accent made it difficult for others to understand me.
 I remember not doing well academically because I couldn’t make out what the instructions were telling me to do and because I didn’t know how to ask questions to help me with my classwork.
 I couldn’t put it together then, but I realized something later on: Not speaking English well will limit you from sharing your gifts and talents with the world.

 I look at my parents—two intelligent and competent people— who’ve been held back by their lack of English language skills.
 They’ve said to me on multiple occasions, if only I spoke English well….